Bibliophage305/bandeoke-charts/song-list.md

 Sittin On the Dock of the Bay - Otis Redding\
 Son Of A Preacher Man - Dusty Springfield\
 Stand By Me - Ben E King\
+Stop!
+In The Name Of Love - The Supremes\
-Suspicious Minds - Elvis Presley
+Suspicious Minds - Elvis Presley\
+With a Little Help From my Friends - The Beatles

 ## 1970s